Gabriel-Whatley/ClickShare-Toolbox/README.md

+# ClickShare ToolBox
-ClickShare Toolbox is a tool used to troubleshoot ClickShare base unit and XMS connections.
+This is a PowerShell based tool used to troubleshoot Barco ClickShare base unit and XMS Cloud connections.
+Development has stopped since January 2022 so I imagine it's quite out of date at this point.
+YMMV.